austinlongmn/zderad/README.md

 ## WARNING

-Before using `zderad`, please make sure you know not to use it with untrusted `Zderadfile`s. `zderad` has a powerful but dangerous feature that, when run with untrusted files, can cause arbitrary command execution on your computer.
+Before using `zderad`, please make sure you know not to use it with untrusted `Zderadfile`s.
+Treat untrusted `Zderadfile`s like untrusted code.
 See the [`exec` directive](docs/directives/exec.md) for more details.

 ## Installation